 The head of Kodak is a former executive from HP, with experience in wide format inkjet printing.
-The failure of Encad is a result, not of him, but a failure of the core Kodak philosophy of shifting Kodak people into new acquisitions, to rein them in to the Kodak style.
-Unfortunately the Kodak style tends to result in the demise of that division.
+The failure of Encad is a result, not of him, but a failure of the core Kodak philosophy of shifting Kodak people into new acquisitions, to rein the newly acquired companies in to the Kodak style.
+Unfortunately the Kodak style tends to result in the demise of most new divisions.
 This is unfortunate since I have met many capable and pleasant Kodak executives; but inkjet is a world of its own, and you can't merely operate like you are selling yellow boxes of Kodak film.
 That does not work when trying to sell inkjet media: putting it into a yellow box does not help when sign shops learn it comes from China.

 For the last two years there have been rumors that Kodak was going to release some new technology desktop inkjet.
 Desktop sizes are outside our coverage; we handle only 17" and wider.
 But since Canon, Epson, and HP already own the market for desktop printing, and since RISO and others are trying to muscle in too, it will be close to suicide for Kodak to attempt to launch a new printer.
 The brand name of Kodak has been battered by being the name on too many failed digital products, most painfully in pro 35mm cameras.
-Now (early 2007), Kodak did indeed release a new desktop printer, but its main claim to fame was cheap ink!
+Finally (early 2007), Kodak did indeed release a new desktop printer, but its main claim to fame was cheap ink!

-There are also questions of to what degree is Kodak is keeping alive the last Encad dream of a one more wide-format inkjet printer.
+There are also questions of to what degree is Kodak was keeping alive the last Encad dream of a one more wide-format inkjet printer.
 Encad killed off their solvent printer development project (ironic, since solvent printers are what kept ColorSpan alive for two years until the ColorSpan UV printer became so popular).
 But Encad was surely working on several new printer projects when it's offices were closed in California.
 It would be logical for Kodak to try to rescue one of these future printers.
 But if it has any leftover technology from an Encad or from the ill-fated Kodak 5260, it will be born crippled with poor DNA.

 If this printer has a page array (an array of printheads the width of the entire page), and if it has no banding, then it has a slight chance.
 But a page array, unless there is a back-up array too, has trouble correcting for one nozzle being out, because a single page array can't do back-and-forth interweaving to overwrite the bad nozzles.
+Since Canon just spent one billion dollars to develop its iPF inkjet printers, and since HP also spent about one billion dollars in recent years to develop it's Z-series 12-channel printers, it will be unlikely that Kodak can come up with this much R&D funding.
+Most industry analysts agree that for Kodak to attempt to attract attention with any wide-format inkjet printer it will be unlikely, unless it is